-Prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Horticulture Specialist, Clemson University.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 12/15.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Horticulture Specialist, Clemson University.
 Revised by Joey Williamson, HGIC Horticulture Specialist, Clemson University.
-(New 02/99.
-Revised 09/05.)
+New 02/99.
+Images added 12/15.

 There are four aspects of turfgrass establishment: selecting a turfgrass that is adapted for that particular area; preparing the soil for planting; planting, which may include seeding, sodding, plugging or sprigging; and care and maintenance of the newly planted lawn to ensure successful establishment.